pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli server brand --help` subcommand
+The following defines the help output for the `pywbemcli server brand --help` command

 ::